How much is a lot of data ?

 - What ‘zero rating’ is :

-Zero rating or ‘data-free streaming’ of some entertainment services within your phone plan is a relatively new phenomenon for Australia.
+Zero rating or ‘data-free streaming’ of some entertainment services within your phone plan was an unfortunately short-lived phenomenon for Australia.
+The only telcos that offer it on any of their plans are Telstra and Boost.
 We’ve covered the benefits to the user (you) above.
 If you’d like more detail on what ‘zero rating’ is, check out our article.

 Here are the factors you should compare when weighing up the prepaid plans with decent data allowances :